 DOE uses a combination of factors to prioritize work being implemented under the Environmental Management (EM) program at PGDP.
-These such include considerations as regulator expectations, risk-based decision making, compliance with other programs. technical considerations associated with GDP transition/turnover, mortgage reduction. and return of the PGDP facilities to DOE.
+These include considerations such as regulator expectations, risk-based decision making, technical compliance with other programs. considerations associated with GDP transition/turnover, mortgage reduction. and return of the PGDP facilities to DOE.